Sendraz/BMP8086/README.md

 # BMP8086
-Simple bmp file reader for DOS computers with intel 8086 or compatible cpu and 256 vga graphics card.
-It only reads correctly bmp's with VGA 256 default color palette and flipped horizontally
+Simple bmp file reader for DOS computers with intel 8086 or compatible cpu and 256 color vga graphics card.

+The image will be displayed reflected horizontally, so i recommend flipping it.
+Images made in paint will work, in gimp you have to make an 8 bit indexed color image with "Do not write color space information" checked.
+If the image is shattered, you should try to change resolution to even numbers.